fr006d/ease-finger-pain-keyboard/README.md

 7.You could now ZX with your iPhone/iPad/iPod!

 ### Changelog
+**2.0.0** released on Jul 12, 2019
+• Add a dark theme.
+• Add a "Load Balance" option, which required user to swap zxing.
+(Otherwise, the input will not send, hopefully avoid being too tense on one finger)
+• Can add more zx keys, might may be probably able to spread the load to other fingers.

 **1.2.0** released on Jan 20, 2019
 • Update PC/Mac client to become a tray icon instead of a console.
 • Add wifi connection.
 (Only work on Windows, doesn't work on MacOS for reason that idk)